-Following a recent Diversity & Inclusion training session for all EMEA Recruitment staff members regarding bias, we welcomed back our Ambassador, Valentina Coco, for a second virtual exercise.
+Following a recent Diversity & Inclusion training session for all EMEA Recruitment staff members regarding bias, we welcomed back our Ambassador, Valentina Coco, for more in-house D&I training.

 In the previous session, Valentina focussed on bias, specifically, our own biases, and how these affect our lives.

 In this follow-up session, we explored whether our clients are aware of internal biases and D&I, how to bring this topic up with them, and managing the most common pushbacks to D&I initiatives.

 We explored how to introduce the subject in conversations with our external clients, and how to explain the benefits of a diverse workforce and inclusive culture for businesses.

 Valentina explained the consequences of an employee or group of employees feeling excluded in the workplace.